Fludd (band)

-Fludd was a Canadian rock band in the 1970s, best known for their 1973 hit "Cousin Mary".
+Fludd was a Canadian rock band in the 1970s.
+They placed six singles in the Canadian top 40 between 1971 and 1975, including "Turned 21" (1971), "Get Up, Get Out & Move On" (1971), "Cousin Mary" (1973) and "What An Animal" (1975).
+Members of Fludd went on to form the successful Canadian chart groups Goddo and Saga.

 History

+Early years and first album (1960s–1971)

 Fludd had its roots in a band called The Pretty Ones, formed by Ed Pilling and Greg Godovitz (not to be confused with the American band of the same name which eventually became Lynyrd Skynyrd).
 The band was briefly part of Toronto's Yorkville scene in the 1960s, but broke up before achieving much commercial success.
 Pilling and his brother Brian then moved to Birmingham, England, where they formed a band called Wages of Sin and made numerous appearances at major venues, eventually spending 1968 touring with Cat Stevens.
 When Stevens had to stop touring due to illness, the Pilling brothers returned to Toronto.
 Inspired by the then-emerging psychedelic blues rock sound of British acts such as Small Faces, they reunited with Godovitz, and recruited drummer John Andersen and guitarist Mick Walsh to create Fludd.

 The band released its self-titled debut album in 1971, and had a modest chart hit, "Turned 21".
 Walsh left the band and was briefly replaced by Wages of Sin guitarist Mick Hopkins.
 The band's second single, "Get Up, Get Out, Move On", was released in 1972 but again charted only modestly, and they were dropped from their label, Warner Records.
 Hopkins returned to England, where he would later form the band Quartz.

+Breakthrough success (1972)

 Instead of recruiting another guitarist, Fludd added classically-trained keyboardist Peter Csanky, and signed a deal with Daffodil Records.
 They planned for their second album to be titled Cock On, and to feature a cover image of the band posing as flashers, wearing only overcoats, but the label's distributor, Capitol Records, was skittish and the plans were dropped; the album was instead released as ...On!

 The album's singles, "Always Be Thinking of You", "Yes", and "C'mon, C'mon", did not perform much better on the charts, but received sufficient airplay that Daffodil kept the band on for a third album, sending them to Mike Oldfield's studios in England to record.
 Oldfield's simultaneous recording of Tubular Bells hampered their ability to book time in the studio, and the sessions were eventually scrapped.
 The delays also led Csanky to quit the band; he was replaced by the Canadian keyboardist Peter Rochon.
 With no new material to release, however, the label revisited ...On! in the hopes of pulling one more single; the song chosen, "Cousin Mary", became the band's breakthrough hit.